 “It’s important to be aware of our emotions and to acknowledge how they may be impacting us,” says Dr. Greenwood.
 “Find ways to make sure you keep a reasonably healthy diet, but at the end of the day, it can’t all be just about the healthiest nutrients.
 It’s also about pleasure, about joy.
 We need to acknowledge that it’s a stressful time, and one way we tend to nurture ourselves is through food.
 Keeping that nurturing part, that joy, is important.”

 For Dr. Greenwood, there’s a lot of joy to be found in local fruits and vegetables.
-“In the fall, nothing beats Ontario squashes, sweet potatoes and apples.
-And these days, you don’t need to go to the grocery store or the market to get these things – you can get them from grocery delivery services too.”
+“These days, you don’t need to go to the grocery store or the market to get these things – you can get them from grocery delivery services too.”

 Another way to nurture ourselves is to draw on foods that bring up fond memories – especially when we can’t see our loved ones.
 “Eat foods that remind you of your family and friends,” says Dr. Greenwood.
 “This can help you access that nurturing aspect of personal relationships in a different way.”

-As we head into the colder months and continue to face the uncertainties of the pandemic, there’s a lot we can do to nourish ourselves and our brains.
+As we continue to face the uncertainties of the pandemic this winter, there’s a lot we can do to nourish ourselves and our brains.

 Try this slow-roasted salmon with thyme and wild rice salad for a delicious meal packed with brain-healthy nutrients.